Hearthstone Battlegrounds Strategy Guide [Season 8]

 Tavern Spells Overview

-Tavern Spells are essentially one-time use abilities that you can buy from Bob’s Tavern for various gold costs.
+Tavern Spells are essentially one-time-use abilities that you can buy from Bob’s Tavern for various gold costs.
 With every refresh, a new Tavern Spell will appear.
 Only one spell will appear with each refresh unless there is a minion or hero that modifies the number of them.
 You can check out our full Tavern Spell guide for more details but here, for the sake of this guide, we will just go through a rough breakdown of the types of Tavern Spells that you can get.
 In total, there are 4 groups of Tavern Spells:

 • Stat-boosting Tavern Spells: These Spells give you various stats.
 Most of them are cheap and low-level but there are some high ones as well.
 Usually, these Tavern Spells are used as gold dumps or in specific scenarios in which you need to buff up one of your minions.
 Examples of Stat-boosting spells are: Pointy Arrow, Them Apples, and Natural Blessing.